iSPIRT/depa-training/README.md

 - ```depa-training```: Container with the core CCR logic for joining datasets and running differentially private training.
 - ```depa-training-encfs```: Container for loading encrypted data into the CCR.

-Alternatively, you can use pre-built container images from the ispirt repository by setting the following environment variable.
-Docker hub has started throttling which may effect the upload/download time, especially when images are bigger size.
-So, It is advisable to use other container registries, we are using azure container registry as shown below
+Alternatively, you can use pre-built container images from the iSPIRT repository by setting the `CONTAINER_REGISTRY` environment variable and pulling the images.
+Docker Hub has started throttling, which may effect the upload/download time, especially when images are bigger size.
+So, it is advisable to use other container registries.
+We are using Azure Container Registry as shown below
 ```bash
 export CONTAINER_REGISTRY=ispirt.azurecr.io
 ./ci/pull-containers.sh